 ESP8266, ESP8285, and ESP32 microcontrollers are commonly designed into projects with a programming header, to allow initial flashing of firmware.
-Espressif produced a limited number of programmer / debugger boards, but they’re almost unknown so there has been very little standardisation on the format of programming headers.
-Everyone who starts their own project invents their own header format.
+Espressif produces a programmer / debugger board called “ESP-Prog”, but they’re almost unknown so there has been very little standardisation on the format of programming headers.
+Everyone who designs their own board invents their own header format.

 - VDD (3.3V)

 - RESET (CH_EN, marked as “ESP_EN” below)

 - GPIO0 (hold LOW during startup to enter bootloader mode)

 The header can use either 2×3 or 1×6 format, in either 2.54mm (0.1″) or 1.27mm (0.05″) pitch.

 Rationale for supporting 2×3 format: The Espressif reference design uses 2×3 format.
 This format is useful for a programmer connected via an IDC cable.

 Rationale for supporting 1×6 format: Most hobby projects tend to use a linear format, and popular boards such as the Sonoff often do as well.
 This format works well on the edge of a PCB, and is best when the intention is to permanently solder the programming board onto the target board.

 Rationale for supporting both 2.54mm and 1.27mm pitch: The Espressif reference design specifies use of either 2.54mm or 1.27mm pitch.
 Hobby projects tend to use 2.54mm pitch because it’s commonly available, large enough to handle easily, and jumper wires are readily available in this size.
 Providing 1.27mm pitch as an option is desirable for small boards with tight space.